Richard Pine-Coffin: North Africa

 After the 2nd Parachute Battalion was formed on 30 September 1941, Pine-Coffin was attached from the Devons to the battalion.
 He subsequently moved to the 3rd Parachute Battalion in 1942 as second-in-command.
 He later became its commanding officer after becoming a temporary lieutenant-colonel.

 Lieutenant Colonel R. G. Pine-Coffin escorting the King and Queen during an inspection of the 7th (Light Infantry) Parachute Battalion, which Pine-Coffin commanded, 1943.

 After the Allied landings against Axis-occupied northwestern Africa in November 1942, the 1st Parachute Brigade was ordered to Algeria and the 3rd Battalion was sent ahead, landing in Algiers via Gibraltar.
 The battalion's first operation came on the morning of 12 November, when it was dropped over a strategically important airfield near Bóne by the US 64th Troop Carrier Group.
 They had landed just minutes before German paratroopers were able to carry out a similar operation, which was aborted after the presence of British paratroopers was realised.
 The only German opposition to the 3rd Battalion came from Ju 87 Stuka dive-bombers, which had little impact.
 The airfield was reinforced later in the day by commandos and Spitfires.
 Pine-Coffin's battalion was withdrawn days later.

 The 3rd Battalion served in North Africa until the end of the campaign in 1943, notably at Bou Arada and Tamera.
 Pine-Coffin's actions during the campaign resulted in him being awarded the Military Cross.

-Pine-Coffin's tenure as the 3rd Battalions' commanding officer ended when he was called back to Britain, at a time when the battalion was preparing to take part in the Allied airborne assault on Sicily.
+Pine-Coffin's tenure as the 3rd Battalion's commanding officer ended when he was called back to Britain, at a time when the battalion was preparing to take part in the Allied airborne assault on Sicily.
 He was appointed commanding officer of the 7th (Light Infantry) Parachute Battalion (formerly the 10th Battalion, Somerset Light Infantry), which formed part of the 5th Parachute Brigade, 6th Airborne Division.